official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 to French influence in the world”;

-92 Letter Manning to McDonald, 30 September 2002, ‘Iraq: Conversation with Condi Rice’.
+[^92]: Letter Manning to McDonald, 30 September 2002, ‘Iraq: Conversation with Condi Rice’.
-93 Telegram 208 FCO London to Paris, 30 September 2002, ‘Iraq: Foreign Secretary’s Conversation with French Foreign Minister, 30 September’.
+[^93]: Telegram 208 FCO London to Paris, 30 September 2002, ‘Iraq: Foreign Secretary’s Conversation with

 249